nkiesel/CertificateHelper/README.md

 Note: for historical reasons, a key w/o any `.` will have `.tls.caBundleBase64` appended, and thus the above command could be shortened to `... -f config -i config/dev.json -k github`.

+If you are only interested in a single certificate instead of the whole certificate chain, then you can use the `--certIndex` option to select that certificate.
+The leaf certificate always has index 0.
+Thus, to only get the leaf certificate from a server, add `-c 0`.

 Run `$JAVA_HOME/bin/java -jar CertificateHelper-1.0-uber.jar -h` to see all the options:
 ```text
 Options: